ArrakisFinance/arrakis-modular/docs/src/src/interfaces/IValantisSOTModule.sol/interface.IValantisSOTModule.md

 ### pool

-function used to get the valantis sot pool.
+function used to get the valantis hot pool.

 ```solidity